What are the Maximum Mortgage Terms?

 • Matching your needs, age and personal circumstances to a longer-term mortgage deal and make sure you’re introduced to the right lender, first-time

-• Explain the full implications of a longer-term mortgage to you and discuss potential alternatives, so you can rest assured that you’re making the right decision
+• Explain the full implications of a longer-term mortgage to you and discuss potential alternatives to rest assured that you’re making the right decision.

 • Negotiating with the lender on your behalf to make sure you get the best rates